Ebrahiminegin67/agentic-ai-root-cause-observability/README.md

 5. Collect feedback from human operators on the usefulness and clarity of the AI agent's analysis.

 ## Conclusion
-This thesis explores the potential of agent-based systems to perform root cause localization in distributed systems using observability data.
-By leveraging OpenTelemetry and advanced AI techniques, the research aims to enhance the efficiency and accuracy of incident analysis, ultimately improving system reliability and performance.
+This project investigates how agent-based AI systems can automate root cause localization in distributed systems by leveraging multi-modal observability data collected through OpenTelemetry.
+The proposed architecture demonstrates how an AI agent can retrieve telemetry, construct contextual reasoning prompts, and collaborate with a large language model to identify failures, highlight affected services, and recommend corrective actions.

+By benchmarking the agentic approach against traditional rule-based and correlation-driven methods, the research aims to show improvements in detection accuracy, robustness under incomplete telemetry, and overall time-to-resolution for incidents.
+The findings highlight the potential of combining observability standards with advanced AI reasoning to significantly enhance operational reliability in complex, large-scale systems.